 That said, nutrient levels in whole food supplements may be less consistent than in synthetically-produced ones.
 That’s because nutrient levels in whole foods tend to vary based on when and how they were grown as well as how they are transported or stored.

-So in the grand scheme of things, the small benefits of plant-based supplements may not justify their often much larger price tag.
+So in the grand scheme of things, the small benefits that you may gain from plant-based supplements are unlikely to offset their much larger price tag.

 In sum Whole food supplements may offer a slight advantage over synthetically produced ones.
 However, these small differences may not justify the often much steeper price tag.